dgroomes/my-software/go/README.md

   example.
 * [ ] Need to handle items that exceed the full height?
 Need to handle items that exceed the full width?
 * [x] DONE Support 'fzf' search syntax.
-* [ ] Pare down 'fzf' code.
+* [ ] (Update 2: I'm going to pare it down.
+A hard fork.
+Update 1: Alternatively, it might best to just do a shallow fork so that I can preserve the diff better.
+Not sure.)
+Pare down 'fzf' code.
 Thankfully I was able to get fzf integration without many (half?) of the original source code.
 But still, I should be able to trim it down much more (and learn it).
+    * DONE Remove caching
+    * DONE consolidate item.go
+    * More ...
+* [x] DONE Case-insensitive
+* [x] DONE Split into `my-fuzzy-finder-lib/` and `my-fuzzy-finder/` packages
+* [x] DONE Tests.
+* [ ] Consider supporting headless mode.
+But really, `fzf` should be fine for that.